Digestive Issues in Wenatchee WA

 Segmental spinal osteophytosis in visceral disease.
 Burchett GD J of the American Osteopathic Association 1968; 67(6): 675.

 Sixty-one hospital patients were examined and in 88% of patients with gallbladder disease there was lipping from T7-T10; spinal osteophytes (T9-T11) were found in 82% of those with stomach disease.
 Many sufferers of pancreatic disease had segments T5-T7 involved and 31% of patients with duodenal disease had osteophytes at T9-L2.

 IBS And Spinal Manipulation

 Irritable bowel syndrome and spinal manipulation: a case report.
 Wagner T, Owen J, Malone E, Mann K. Chiropractic Technique 1996; 7: 139-140.

-Irritable bowel syndrome, also known as mucous colitis and nervous bowel affects 15-25% of adults.
-Symptoms include cramping and/or abdominal pain, diarrhea or constipation, ulcer-type symptoms, heartburn and/or upper abdominal indigestion.
+Irritable bowel syndrome, also known as mucous colitis and nervous bowel affect 15-25% of adults.
+Symptoms include cramping and/or abdominal pain, diarrhea or constipation, ulcer-type symptoms, heartburn, and/or upper abdominal indigestion.

-In this case study of a 25-year-old woman with chronic irritable bowel syndrome her chief complaint was intestinal pain and diarrhea which was worse during stressful periods which occurred one or two times per week for the past five years.
+In this case study of a 25-year-old woman with chronic irritable bowel syndrome, her chief complaint was intestinal pain and diarrhea which was worse during stressful periods and occurred one or two times per week for the past five years.